 A practical path forward

 “The real goal isn’t to be handed an answer, but to find a better way of asking the questions.”
-Combining personal story with a time-tested system gives you a reliable map for discovery.

-| Ditch the “one true calling” myth | Look for recurring themes and values rather than a single, perfect purpose. |
+- Ditch the “one true calling” myth.
+Look for recurring themes and values rather than a single perfect purpose.

 - Describe a time you felt completely in your element.
 What were you doing?
 Who was there?
 How did it feel in your body?